warp-contracts/warp-wasm-templates/README.md

 ## Deploy

 You can deploy the contract to three types of networks - mainnet, RedStone public testnet and local testnet.
 All of them share some common code which you can view in [deploy/scripts/utils](deploy/scripts/utils).
-Deploy script does not differ from the one you would write when deploying a regular Javascript contract.
+Deploy script does not differ from the one you would write when deploying a regular JavaScript contract.
 These are the steps you need to follow to deploy a contract:

 - initialize Arweave
 - initialize SmartWeave